 There were a few surprises in Glasgow as the last 128 round of the Scottish Open unfolded.
-Shaun Murphy, Ryan Day, Mark Allen, Martin Gould, Barry Hawkins and Graeme Dott all fell at first hurdle.
+Shaun Murphy, Ryan Day, Mark Allen, Martin Gould, Barry Hawkins, and Graeme Dott all fell at the first hurdle.
 I’m not sure that the timing of this tournament is doing it any favour.
 Players are tired and, maybe, after the height of the UK Championship, they find it difficult to be fired up for this one.

 Graeme Dott was aggrieved that he wasn’t put on the TV table, and, again, I’m not sure how this impacted his performance.
 Here is what he did put on twitter and Facebook:

 Win or lose I never put anything on here but today I need to get this off my chest.
 I’m playing in my home city of Glasgow as a former world champion and I still don’t get put on a tv table and I find this unacceptable.
 As the Welsh lads get on tv tables in wales and also the Irish in Ireland, it’s been well documented that I get shown no respect from Wsa or TV and today proves it, and people might ask who was on the tv table Ronnie O’Sullivan, John Higgins the answer is nobody it was empty, hard not to feel victimised, the biggest slap in the face I’ve ever took, total lack of respect.